 Cons: The poverty rate is above the national average.
 Much of this, but not all, is attributed to the large student population.

-Notes: Nacogdoches has grown 4% during the last decade.
+Notes: Nacogdoches has maintained its population during the last decade.
 The University does not have a huge reputation as a party school, but areas around campus are still lively on weekends.
-Home prices have increased 15% since last year.
+Home prices have increased 3% since last year.

 Recommended as a Retirement Spot?
 Yes

 With a name based on a word used by Caddo Indians meaning "friends," Texas is the second biggest state by population in the country.
 It is estimated that 70% of residents live within 200 miles of Austin, the capital city.

 Houston is the largest city, while Dallas-Fort Worth is the largest metropolitan area.
 Connecticut and Delaware could fit inside Texas' largest county - Brewster.
 The state is larger than all of New York, New England and Ohio combined.